danielfoehrKn/kubeswitch/docs/kubeconfig_stores.md

 # Additional considerations

-To speed up the fuzzy search on the local filesystem, I would recommend putting all the Kubeconfig files into a single directory containing only Kubeconfig files.
+To speed up the fuzzy search on the local filesystem, it is recommended to put all the Kubeconfig files into a single directory containing only Kubeconfig files.
 This is because the default `~/.kube` directory contains a bunch of other files that have to be filtered out and thus slowing down the search.